Best Brickell restaurants

 What is it?
 This glittering supper club pairs its delectable Asian fare with tableside cabaret-style performances and notable DJ sets.

 Why go?
 It’s a scene but the entertainment at this sparkler-fueled party makes it a blast.
 It doesn’t hurt that the food itself is above average, especially the sushi.

 What is it?
 This sprawling meat emporium extends indoors and outdoors, boasting cozy nooks, enclosed dining areas and a leafy patio where guests tuck into a variety of Uruguayan dishes.

 Why go?
 Quinto’s grill room puts diners in the center of the action.
-Take a seat at the 12-person counter and watch as slab after link is grilled over open coals and fresh veggies are fire-roasted to perfection.
+Take a seat at the 12-person counter and watch as slab after link after rib is grilled over open coals and fresh veggies are fire-roasted to perfection.
 At brunch, the room turns into one giant buffet spread—yum.

 What is it?
 David Grutman’s flashy Asian restaurant and upscale cocktail lounge combine nightlife and high-end dining in one.
 Komodo’s sexy bird’s nest booths earned it a spot on the list of Miami’s most romantic restaurants.

 Why go?
 See and be seen at Komodo, where the well-heeled satisfy cravings for authentic Peking duck (rows of roasted fowl hang near the entrance), dim sum and hand-crafted cocktails.